Peippo1/marketing-analytics-pipeline/README.md

 docker compose up
 ```

-Then visit the Airflow UI at [http://localhost:8081](http://localhost:8081).
+Then visit the Airflow UI at [http://localhost:8080](http://localhost:8080).

-Ensure the DAG is toggled "on" and trigger a manual run to test it.
+Ensure the DAG is switched 'on' and manually trigger a run for testing.
+- You can also inspect the logs or run tasks manually using the CLI: `docker compose exec airflow-webserver airflow tasks list marketing_etl_dag`

 ### Notes